Lao Papaya Salad | Thum Mak Hoong ຕຳໝາກຫຸ່ງ

 What is Lao papaya salad thum mak hoong?

 I consider Lao papaya salad thum mak hoong as an essential dish on all Lao food tables.
 The perfect bite is fresh sticky rice used to grab some papaya salad and bing gai grilled chicken.
-Thum mak hoong is usually funky, spicy, and aggressive in flavor.
+Thum mak hoong is a delicious green papaya salad that usually is funky, spicy, and aggressive in flavor.
 The pool of papaya salad juice is dark due to the crab paste, shrimp paste, and padaek.
 If you are lucky, there will be a Lao plum and salted whole crab pieces.

 Why is Lao papaya salad thum mak hoong important in Laos?